ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.rst

 3.1 Examine the code
 ~~~~~~~~~~~~~~~~~~~~

-The subscriber node’s code is nearly identical to the publisher’s.
+The subscriber node's code is nearly identical to the publisher's.
-Now the node is named ``minimal_subscriber``, and the constructor uses the node’s ``create_subscription`` class to execute the callback.
+Now the node is named ``minimal_subscriber``, and the constructor uses the node's ``create_subscription`` class to execute the callback.

 There is no timer because the subscriber simply responds whenever data is published to the ``topic`` topic.